Introduction to Music Management

 You should be passionate about both popular and niche musical forms, as well as arts and culture in general.
 Perhaps you are looking to build upon existing experiences, or you have been active in your local music scene and ready to take that next step, or maybe you're simply a music fan looking to break into the industry.

-Within your music management personal statement (up to 4000 characters), we’ll want to understand:
+Within your music management personal statement (up to 500 words), we’ll want to understand:

 - what motivates you and what current experiences do you have in music?